Elastic Design. It can be difficult to move from a static, pixel-based design approach to an elastic, relative method.

 Properly implemented, however, elastic design can be a viable option that enhances usability and accessibility without mandating design sacrifices.
 A pixel is an unscalable dot on a computer screen, whereas an em is a square of its font size.
 Because font sizes vary, the em is a relative unit that responds to users’ text-size preferences.
 It is perhaps easier to adopt a print-like, static approach to design because there is less to think about when dimensions don’t change.
 To employ an elastic approach, however, is to fully exploit the capabilities of computer displays and web browsers.
-Fixed vs. Fluid vs. Elastic Layout: What's The Right One For You? - Smashing Coding Advertisement The problem has boggled the minds of Web designers for years: fixed, fluid, elastic or a hybrid layout design?
+Fixed vs. Fluid vs. Elastic Layout: What's The Right One For You? - Smashing Coding.

+Advertisement The problem has boggled the minds of Web designers for years: fixed, fluid, elastic or a hybrid layout design?

 We looked at fixed-width, fluid/liquid, elastic, and hybrid designs.
 Today we’ll look at the 2 layouts we didn’t include last time, responsive, and fluid/elastic grids.
 I’ll then offer some additional thoughts about which layout you might choose for a project.
 Pros And Cons Of 6 CSS Layout Patterns: Part 1.

 Your design could be of fixed-width or it could be fluid or elastic.
 It might even be a hybrid layout or be responsive to different devices.
 What are the pros and cons of some of the common css layouts available to us?
 Are some layouts preferred over others?
-How To Develop Elastic Grid Layouts In CSS Flexible layouts are created by using relative measurements as opposed to absolute measurements.
+How To Develop Elastic Grid Layouts In CSS.
+Flexible layouts are created by using relative measurements as opposed to absolute measurements.

 The question is relative to what?
 With elastic layouts the measurements are set relative to something internal to the design, usually the size of the type.
+Fluid Grids.
 Early last year, I worked on the redesign of a rather content-heavy website.

 Design requirements were fairly light: the client asked us to keep the organization’s existing logo and to improve the dense typography and increase legibility.
 So, early on in the design process, we spent a sizable amount of time planning a well-defined grid for a library of content modules.
 Over the past few years, this sort of thinking has become more common.